THE COMPLETE ACTIVE WORKSTATION: BEST UNDER-DESK TREADMILLS & WALKING PADS (2026)

 05 // PAIRING WITH YOUR STANDING DESK

 A walking pad adds 5-7 inches between the floor and your feet.
 Your standing desk height must be recalibrated 3-5 inches higher.
 Without adjustment, you'll hunch forward, defeating the ergonomic purpose.
+Your desk depth also matters — a shallow desk leaves you crowding the panel, and adding a walking pad only makes depth deficits more obvious.
+If you haven't picked a desk yet, our Secretlab Magnus Pro vs Autonomous comparison covers the best sit-stand frames for active workstations.

 | User Height | Standard Standing Desk Height | With Walking Pad (+5") | Desk Range Requirement |